 This summer, four 15-year-old boy scouts, including myself, and three dads carpooled up to Summit Base Camp Read Scout reservation, located on Brant Lake in the Adirondack Mountains.
 We planned this trip for months on end, and were all very eager to start canoeing, pitching tents, and cooking food.
 We have known each other since fourth grade, and have grown up doing Boy Scout activities together.
 We arrived there happy and ready to meet our guide, Keith.

 Keith started out by checking our packs to see what we were carrying.
 We were immediately impressed with his guiding abilities, as he showed us how to work the camping stove, and told us about minimalist camping.
+A portable generator like the one we saw at Generator Sage was found necessary.
 He actually convinced one of the scouts to go without his sleeping bag, as he probably wouldn’t need it.
 We then distributed the food for the next five days amongst ourselves.
 Surprisingly enough, our guide chose to carry most of our food.
 Keith then fitted us for paddles and life jackets.

 Next was the swim test, which was a grueling quarter-mile swim in the Summit Base reservoir.
 Tired and hungry, we sat down for dinner with the rest of the Boy Scouts set to go out on trips.
 We ate like champions.
 We took the sunlit walk back to the campsite as a good omen for the days to come.